tidika/Ecommerce-Microservice-App/README.md

 # Ecommerce-Microservice-App

 This repository contains code to implement and deploy e-commerce microservices to a Kubernetes Minikube cluster.
+The goal of this readme is to show how to deploy microservices contained in this repo to a minikube cluster.

 ## Ecommerce app architecture
 ![shop app architecture](/app_architecture.jpg)